agradus/OpenLdocs/docs/documentation/guides/rule_services_usage_and_customization_guide.md

 void someMethod(IRulesRuntimeContext context, @RulesType("MyType") Object myType);
 ```

-This example uses the `@` `org.openl.rules.ruleservice.core.interceptors.RulesType` annotation.
+This example uses the `@org.openl.rules.ruleservice.core.interceptors.RulesType` annotation.
 If this annotation is missed, this template method is applied to both methods because `Object` is assignable from both types `MyType `and `SubType`.

 The `@RulesType` annotation value accepts the following: